-The Portland Timbers have been a part of Major League Soccer since 2009 and play their home games at Providence Park in Oregon.
-They were the 18th team to join MLS, and have experienced plenty of success in few years as a franchise.
-Playing their first game just five years ago, they lost 3-1 to the reigning champions at the time, Colorado Rapids.
-But it’s been an upward curve ever since, with that opening season of mediocrity (The Timbers finished 8th out of 9 Western Conference teams) long since forgotten.
+The Portland Timbers play their home games at Providence Park in Oregon.
+They were the 18th team to join MLS, and have experienced plenty of success already.
+Playing their first game just five years ago, they lost 3-1 to the Colorado Rapids.
+With the exclusion of 2016, they’ve enjoyed great success.

-2015 was approached with some optimism thanks to it being The Timbers’ fifth year in the MLS and 40th since being founded as a club in the North American Soccer League.
-With the addition of Argentine striker Lucas Melano covering Valeri’s continued absence, The Timbers started with more consistency than the previous season, and after finishing third in the regular season (5th overall), they marched on to the playoffs.
+Timbers entered the 2015 season with optimism.
+It was their fifth year in the MLS and 40th since being founded as a club in the North American Soccer League.
+With the addition of Argentine striker Lucas Melano covering Valeri’s continued absence, the Timbers started with more consistency than the previous season and after finishing third in Western Conference heading into the playoffs.

-In the knockout round, The Timbers beat Sporting Kansas City on penalties before dispatching Vancouver Whitecaps 2-0 in the conference semi-finals.
-The Western Conference finals saw Portland Timbers triumph 5-3 on aggregate against FC Dallas, before they progressed to the MLS Cup Final itself.
+In the knockout round, Portland beat Sporting Kansas City on penalties before dispatching Vancouver Whitecaps 2-0 in the conference semi-finals.
+The Western Conference finals saw Portland Timbers triumph 5-3 on aggregate against FC Dallas.

 Portland Timbers Betting Lines Today